AliceO2Group/O2DPG/README.md

   - `$DDMODE`: How to operate DataDistribution: **discard** (build TF and discard them), **disk** (build TF and store to disk), **processing** (build TF and run DPL workflow on TF data), **processing-disk** (both store TF to disk and run processing).
   - `$DDWORKFLOW`: (*alternative*): Explicit path to the XML file with the partial workflow for *DataDistribution*.
   - `$GEN_TOPO_IGNORE_ERROR`: Ignore ERROR messages during workflow creation.
+  - `$WORKFLOWMODE`: Can be set to print.
+In that case the parser will not create the DDS topology output, but the list of shell commands to start to run the workflows locally.
 - When run on the EPN farm (indicated by the `$EPNMODE=1` variable), the *parser* will automaticall `module load` the modules specified in the *topology description*.
 Otherwise the user must load the respective O2 / QC version by himself.
 - The parser exports the env variable `$RECO_NUM_NODES_WORKFLOW` that contains on how many nodes the workflow will be running when running the workflow script.
 This can be used to tune the process multiplicities.

-# Creating a full topology DDS XML file manually:
+# Creating a full topology DDS XML file manually using the parser:
+- **NOTE** This is only for reference, or for running on a private PC.
+For creating XMLs on the EPN, please refer to [here](#Quick-guide-to-create-and-deploy-detector-workflow).
 - Check out the `O2DataProcessing` repository, adjust the workflows and topology description to your need.
 - Open a shell and go to the root folder of `O2DataProcessing`.
 - Make sure the `odc-topo-epn` is in your path (e.g. `module load ODC` / `alienv enter ODC/latest`).